DevBarham/Alpha-wordpress/README.md

 The wordpress.tpl file in the repo contains the set of bash commands required to provision a wordpress application on an ubuntu machine.

-We first installed an apache web server, then
+We first installed an apache web server, then a mysql database server which is used as a management databases for Wordpress databases.
+Then, we installed PHP which is the backend language for Wordpress.